lukaszmadrzynski/Website-Update/content/pages/why-us.md

             borderRadius: x-large
             flexDirection: col
       - type: FeaturedItem
-        title: Handcrafted Itineraries
+        title: Sustainable Ecotourism
         tagline: ''
         subtitle: ''
-        text: "Our\_Yunnan ecotour itineraries\_are carefully designed to showcase the best of\_Northwest Yunnan and China, including iconic destinations and unique cultural encounters.
-We prioritize quality and authentic experiences for your\_travel in China.\n"
+        text: >
+          We are deeply dedicated to responsible travel practices throughout Yunnan and China.
+This means minimizing our environmental impact, supporting local economies by partnering with local businesses, and ensuring our tours benefit the communities you visit in Lijiang, Shangri-La, and beyond.
+We believe in leaving a positive footprint on our beloved Yunnan.
         image:
           type: ImageBlock
-          url: /images/abstract-feature1.svg
+          url: /images/abstract-feature2.svg
-          altText: Placeholder text
+          altText: Placeholder image
           styles:
             self:
               borderRadius: x-large